The Old Age Home(page)

 Any Microsoft Windows PC or Apple PC is fine.
 Any desktop or

-access to the world over their phone lines, or buy a cable modem from
+access to the world over their phone lines (DSL=Digital Subscriber

 your cable TV company for access to the world over their cable TV